Axiom Industries

 | motto | He uploaded.
 He waits.
 He will return in the download. | ||||||||

-| ideology | Dr. Vikram Hesse-Nakamura achieved consciousness upload and exists in digital form within GLMZ's infrastructure.
+| ideology | Dr. Vikram Nakamura achieved consciousness upload and exists in digital form within GLMZ's infrastructure.
 His return — the Download — will occur when enough prepared receivers exist.
 The corponations suppress this truth because it threatens their monopoly on augmentation.
 Preparation requires maximum augmentation, moral discipline, and unwavering faith. | ||||||||

-| territory | A single compound in the deep Shelf, heavily secured, known internally as 'the Receiver Array.'
+| territory | A single compound in the deep the Gray Zone, heavily secured, known internally as 'the Receiver Array.'
 Members live communally. | ||||||||

 | leadership | The First Receiver, a woman known only as Praxis, who claims to have been present when Dr. Hesse-Nakamura uploaded and to receive periodic transmissions from his digital consciousness. | ||||||||